Chocolate pecan cookie bars are your new best friend for fall baking.

 These beautiful chocolate pecan cookie bars could be yours in under an hour.
 Ready, set, go!

 - Cook Time: 30 minutes

 - Preheat oven to 350 degrees.
 Grease a 9x13inch baking pan.

 - While the oven preheats, place pecans on a baking sheet and toast until fragrant.
 Set aside to cool.

-- Sift in flour and mix until well combined, then stir in vanilla.
+- Sift in flour and salt, mixing until well combined, then stir in vanilla.

 - Spread the batter into the prepared pan and bake for 20-25 minutes until lightly browned on the sides.

 - Once cooked, top with chocolate chips and place back in the warm oven for a few minutes until the chocolate has melted.